 Phi Theta Kappa: Students who have established a GPA of 3.75 or above and have completed 12 hours of study are extended an invitation to join Phi Theta Kappa.
 Phi Theta Kappa is the only internationally acclaimed honor society for two-year colleges offering associate degree programs.
-Membership in Phi Theta Kappa offers students opportunities for leadership, fellowship and scholarship as well as providing an intellectual climate for continued academic excellence.
+Membership in Phi Theta Kappa offers students opportunities for leadership, fellowship, scholarship, and community service, as well as providing an intellectual climate for continued academic excellence.